Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 September 2025 12.28.13 UTC
+- WIB: Senin, 22 September 2025 13.40.59 UTC
-- WITA: Senin, 22 September 2025 13.28.13 UTC
+- WITA: Senin, 22 September 2025 14.40.59 UTC
-- WIT: Senin, 22 September 2025 14.28.13 UTC
+- WIT: Senin, 22 September 2025 15.40.59 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: funny
+Kategori: motivational